kfraz93/reqwise-api/README.md

 schemas, and authentication methods.

 For a direct view of the generated schema, click here: [openapi.yaml](./openapi.yaml)

+it can be copied in following OpenAPI(3.1.0) viewer (https://editor.xapihub.io/)
 ## Code Quality & Linting

 This project uses `Ruff` for linting and formatting.